derek2381/Driving_simulator/README.md

 # Driving_simulator
 Developed a driving simulator application using C#, incorporating realistic physics and user-friendly controls.
-Implemented features such as vehicle handling, collision detection
+Implemented features such as vehicle handling, collision detection.